wzmli/phyloglmm/journal.md

 ## Jan 30th 2018

+MLi: I can appreciate why the pez developer for putting the nested RE as a seperate case.
+Whether we are right or not, we are confusing the heck of ourselves.
+I think I need to roll back and not fuss to get pez's answer and rethink about the math.

 We need to check carefully in our own phyloglmm code and see how we are building the interaction Zt.
 Right now it is a mess.